vikie1/Poker-Hands/ReadMe.md

 For instance, instead of POJOs having getter and setter methods with util/service classes manipulating the data, classes have self-complete methods(with no interfaces) that do something with the data.
 The classes only expose methods that are required for interaction with other classes.
 Classes do not function as data stores rather as a node in the domain

+## Requirements/Running the project
+The project is a maven `v4` project with a pom.xml at the root of the directory.
+It can be ran from the cmd usin `mvn` or imported into the ide.
+The project is targeted towards java 17.